 R for analysis as a dataframe if you export the data into CSV using twarc-csv.

-Check the tutorials to get started, or follow along with this recorded stream introducing twarc.
+Check out the tutorial to get started, or follow along with this recorded stream introducing twarc.
+You can also find additional resources linked from resources.
 If you run into trouble, feel free to make a post on the Twarc Repository or on the Twitter Developer Forums.